aantipov/alexeime/blog/widget-driven-development/index.md

 ## The Naive approach reimagined

 Can we do better?
 Is there an easier way to approach data management?
-Can we have the data flow transparent and easy to understand?
-Can we untangle our applications and achieve better [orthogonality](https://www.freecodecamp.org/news/orthogonality-in-software-engineering/)?
+Can we have the data flows transparent and easy to understand?
+Can we untangle our apps and boost [orthogonality](https://www.freecodecamp.org/news/orthogonality-in-software-engineering/)?
+Can we bring Data Logic under control of Components in the same way that we have done with Markup, Styles and UI Logic?

-It seems to me we just went too deep into the forest and _can't see the forest for the trees_.
-Let's go back to the starting point, to the Naive approach, and see if we can handle its problems differently.
+We must have gotten too far into the woods and _can't see the forest for the trees_.
+Let's go back to the starting point, to the Naive approach, and see if we can solve its problems differently.

 The main bummers there were requests duplication and data inconsistency.